 Mail Stop C-296

 - A non-refundable application fee, $50 for domestic applicants, $75 for international applicants [credit card (on-line only), check, or money order].
 No application will be processed unless this fee is paid

 - Three (3) letters of recommendation.
 (NOTE: some programs require 4 letters)

 - GRE test scores (or equivalent) and other materials as required by specific programs.
 The GRE General Test or the Revised General Test will be accepted.
 Use GRE code 4875.

 - TOEFL scores and financial support verification (international students).
 Use Institution Code 4877.

 The UCDenver Graduate School online application will be available starting September 1st.
-The application must be complete and supporting materials received by December 1, 2012 for consideration for entry in August 2013.
+The application must be complete and supporting materials received by December 1, 2013, for consideration for entry August, 2014.
 Graduate program application deadlines do vary, so please check with each respective program for their deadline.
 All credentials presented for admission become the property of the University of Colorado.